 Polynomial systems arising from cryptology are usually not generic, in the sense that they have some distinct structural properties, such as symmetries, or bi-linearity for example.
-During the last decades, several results have shown that identifying and exploiting these structures can lead to dedicated Gröbner bases algorithms that can achieve large speedups compared to generic implementations [30], [29].
+During the last decades, several results have shown that identifying and exploiting these structures can lead to dedicated Gröbner basis algorithms that can achieve large speedups compared to generic implementations [22], [21].

 Solving polynomial systems is well done by existing software, and duplicating this effort is not relevant.
 However we develop test-bed open-source software for ideas relevant to the specific polynomial systems that arise in the context of our applications.
-The TinyGB software, that we describe further in 6.2, is our platform to test new ideas.
+The TinyGB software is our platform to test new ideas.
 We aim to work on the topic of polynomial system solving in connection with our involvement in the aforementioned topics.

-- We have high expertise on Elliptic Curve Discrete Logarithm Problem on small characteristic finite fields, because it also involves highly structured polynomial systems.
-While so far we have not contributed to this hot topic, this could of course change in the future. - The recent hiring of Minier is likely to lead the team to study particular polynomial systems in contexts related to symmetric key cryptography. - More centered on polynomial systems per se, we will mainly pursue the study of the specificities of the polynomial systems that are strongly linked to our targeted applications, and for which we have significant expertise [30], [29].
+- We have high expertise on Elliptic Curve Cryptography in general.
+On the narrower topic of the Elliptic Curve Discrete Logarithm Problem on small characteristic finite fields, the highly structured polynomial systems that are involved match well our expertise on the topic of polynomial systems.
+Once a very hot topic in 2015, activity on this precise problem seems to have slowed down.
+Yet, the conjunction of skills that we have may lead to results in this direction in the future. - The recent hiring of Marine Minier is likely to lead the team to study particular polynomial systems in contexts related to symmetric key cryptography. - More centered on polynomial systems per se, we will mainly pursue the study of the specificities of the polynomial systems that are strongly linked to our targeted applications, and for which we have significant expertise [22], [21].
 We also want to see these recent results provide practical benefits compared to existing software, in particular for systems relevant for cryptanalysis.